Smintheus98/strim/README.md

 $ nimble install
 $ nimble release
 ```
-to install the programs dependencies and compile the program.
+to install the programs dependencies and compile the program with release options (optimized)